moding-il/bizdoc.core/README.md

 }
 ```

+The above PopulateAsync method accepts MyReportArgsModel and returns a dictionary of MyReportDataModel retrieved from database.

-A report object may have an Angular component handling it, in which case, the component should implement the IReportComponent\<T\>.
-You can also customize the arguments by implementing IArgumentComponent\<T\> and annotating the arguments model with the Template attribute.
+A report object may have an Angular component presenting it.
+In which case, the component should implement the IReportComponent\<T\>.

 ```typescript
 import {ReportComponent, BizDoc, ReportRef} from 'bizdoc.core';